exercism/v3/languages/csharp/exercises/concept/structs/.docs/after.md

 1. Members of a `struct` cannot be initialized inline.
 2. A `struct` cannot be inherited
+3. A `struct` always has a default constructor even if a non-default one is provided, and you cannot provide an explicit parameterless constructor.

-As a result of point 1 above there is no way for the developer of a `struct` to prevent invalid instances from coming into existence.
+As a result of points 1 and 3 above there is no way for the developer of a `struct` to prevent invalid instances from coming into existence.

 #### Common structs